 UllNevaNo is one of the best up-and-coming rappers in the underground hip-hop world of Baltimore.
 He’s also one of Baltimore’s most respected up-and-coming artists, thanks to his effortless flow, which leaps from one style to the next.
 An artist who honors the past while staying ahead of the curve and experimenting with all aspects of hip-hop, each of UllNevaNo’s songs showcases his versatility and effortless skill behind the mic by combining the best bits of old school and new school hip hop.

 You can hear him dropping bombs over nothing but Kev Brown instrumentals on his color-themed mixtape Color Brown, and rhyming over tracks of original material on albums like Confidence Is Everything, and his 2022 album The Ghost Of Reggie Lewis, a gritty affair which hearkens back to rap’s golden era.

 MC Altered States

-Hailing from Northeast Baltimore, YTK sets himself apart from his peers through his storytelling ability and unique mix of R&B and hip-hop.
+Baltimore rapper YTK has found success in his hometown but is ready to take his brand of melodic hip-hop nationwide.
+Hailing from the city’s Northeast corner, YTK sets himself apart from his peers through his storytelling ability and unique mix of R&B and hip-hop.
 His latest track “WOE” is a prime example of the songwriter’s top-notch lyricism, painting a picture of the little things in life that could go unnoticed by many.
 His flow and wordplay is impeccable and witty, whether he’s rapping over catchy singalong piano and strings or spitting rapid-fire on a hard-hitting boom bap instrumental.
 Each track finds him pursuing various paths and on different tracks, carrying his listeners with him.